-- Personal Essay.
+3. Personal Essay.
 Essays should describe your passion and career goals for work in the film industry as a film professional.
 Describe how you see your course of study at the school will enable you to achieve these goals.
 Essays should be at least 250-words.
 Be sure to include your name and the date.
 Essays can be sent in the form of an email, or as an attachment to an email sent to: admissions@motionpicture.edu.
-A printed copy can also be mailed to the address above. - Letter of Recommendation.
-Must be from a non-family member (e.g. employer, teacher, clergy, family friend, etc.) attesting to your character and ability to complete the program. - 5.
+A printed copy can also be mailed to the address above.

+4. Letter of Recommendation.
+Must be from a non-family member (e.g. employer, teacher, clergy, family friend, etc.) attesting to your character and ability to

+- teacher, clergy, family friend, etc.) attesting to your character and ability to complete the program. - 5.
 Application Interview.
 All applicants seeking admittance into a school program are required to attend a personal application interview.
 Applicants are contacted by MPI to schedule this meeting once they have submitted their application, personal essay and letter of recommendation.
 The meeing may be in person or via on-line.